 Stockbrokers will run and hide in new dark places and invent the next product, but what happens to annuities?

 Nothing, absolutely nothing.

-The view from my perch is simple, our products work, they are guaranteed and they fulfill a need, they deliver what they promise.
-Their only problem is this, they are not quite sexy enough for Wall Street and they need to be spiced up because of one simple reason.
-Brokers cannot sell a boring product like insurance, they can only sell something that doesn’t quite look and sound like a duck.
-They have to manipulate it and make it just a little more appealing.
+The view from my perch is simple, our products work, they are guaranteed, and they fulfill a need; they deliver what they promise.
+Their only problem is that they are not quite sexy enough for Wall Street, and they need to be spiced up for one simple reason.
+Brokers cannot sell a boring product like insurance; they can only sell something that doesn’t quite look and sound like a duck.
+So they have to manipulate it and make it just a little more appealing.
 Appealing by their standards but certainly not by the people who depend on them for their retirement income.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.